Attendance Policy: How To Create The Right One For Your Business

 Don’t let job abandonment become a problem in your business.
 Learn how to spot the signs and keep your employees from disappearing.

-In this article, the employee-management experts at Sling define job abandonment, reveal why it happens, and give you steps to prevent this behavior from affecting your team.
+In this article, we define job abandonment, reveal why it happens, and give you steps to prevent this behavior from affecting your team.

 Job abandonment is when a team member is absent from the workplace for several consecutive days without giving prior notice and without communicating when — or if — they will return to work.

 Many managers confuse job abandonment with no call, no show absences, but the two are not synonymous.

 A no call, no show absence occurs once within a given workweek.
 You may consider it job abandonment once a no call, no show absence stretches into two, three, or four consecutive days within a given workweek (depending on your policies).

 For example, if an employee doesn’t show up for their shift on Tuesday (and doesn’t call you) but then returns to work on Wednesday, that’s a no call, no show absence.